nolascojoao/aws-rds-dms-migration-lab/README.md

   --allocated-storage 50 \
   --vpc-security-group-ids <security-group-id>
 ```
-- **Purpose:** Create a replication instance for DMS, which will handle the data migration.

 #### 3.5.
 Create and Start the Migration Task
+Create and start the migration task that transfers data from MariaDB to RDS MySQL.
 ```bash
 aws dms create-replication-task \
   --replication-task-identifier migration-mariadb-to-rds \